In this post...

 This way, you'll have everything you need right in one document when you're ready to go, even if it's not today.

 And if you happen to have NOT yet reached 1,000 subscribers?

-You can use this method to keep whatever list you do have happy, well-nurtured, and converting like crazy, as well as to plan for events designed to grow your list more.
+You can use this method to keep the list you do have happy, well-nurtured, and converting like crazy, as well as to plan for events designed to grow your list more.